2985578957/flex_extract/For_developers/Sphinx/source/Documentation/input.rst

        python3 Source/Python/install.py --help
        python3 Source/Python/submit.py --help

-    In this new version we provide also the wrapping Shell scripts setup_ and run_, which sets the command line parameters, do some checks and execute the corresponing Python scripts ``install.py`` and ``submit.py`` respectivley.
+    With version 7.1, we provide also wrapper shell scripts setup_ and run_ which set the command-line parameters, do some checks, and execute the corresponing Python scripts ``install.py`` and ``submit.py``, respectively.

-    It might be faster and easier for beginners.
+     It might be faster and easier for beginners if they are used.
 See :doc:`../quick_start` for information on how to use them.

-    Additionally, ``flex_extract`` creates the Korn Shell scripts :doc:`Input/compilejob` and :doc:`Input/jobscript` which will be send to the ECMWF serves in the **remote mode** and the **gateway mode** for starting batch jobs.
+    ``flex_extract`` also creates the Korn shell scripts :doc:`Input/compilejob` and :doc:`Input/jobscript` which will be sent to the ECMWF servers in the **remote mode** and the **gateway mode** for starting batch jobs.

-    The Fortran program will be compiled during the installation process by the :doc:`Input/fortran_makefile`.
+    The Fortran program is compiled during the installation process using the :doc:`Input/fortran_makefile`.

-    To sum up, the following scripts controls ``flex_extract``:
+    To sum up, the following scripts control ``flex_extract``:

     Installation
        - :doc:`Input/setup`